If you have had several different employers, you may have an occupational pension from different occupational pension companies.

 If you do not have an occupational pension

 If you are self-employed or do not have an occupational pension, you can compensate for the loss of your occupational pension through your own savings.
+This is how much it is recommended that you as a self-employed person save (in Swedish)

 Occupational pension may also include health insurance and survivor's protection

 Occupational pension is not just a pension that you receive after you stop working.
-It also consists of a health insurance where you can receive compensation in addition to the compensation you receive from the Swedish Social Insurance Agency (Försäkringskassan) if you should become sick.
+It also consists of a health insurance where you can receive compensation in addition to the compensation you receive from the Swedish Social Insurance Agency (Försäkringskassan) if you should become unwell.
 It also consists of survivor's protection for your loved ones if you should pass away.

 When is the occupational pension paid?